FINANCIAL RESULTS

 y/y

-The impact of legal risk related to the CHF loan portfolio in 2023 burdened the Group’s results with an amount of nearly PLN 2 billion in 2023, 167% higher y/y.
+The impact of legal risk related to the CHF loan portfolio burdened the Group’s results with an amount of nearly PLN 800 million in 2024.

 Statement of profit or loss